Gdw040199/DaptDiffusion/README.md

 This is a research project, NOT a commercial product.
 Users are granted the freedom to create images using this tool, but they are expected to comply with local laws and utilize it in a responsible manner.
 The developers do not assume any responsibility for potential misuse by users.

 ## News and Update
-* [July 8th] v0.0.0 Release.
+* [August 8th] v0.0.0 Release.
-  * Implement Basic function of DragDiffusion
+  * Implement Basic function of DaptDiffusion

 ## Installation

 It is recommended to run our code on a Nvidia GPU with a linux system.
-We have not yet tested on other configurations.
 Currently, it requires around 14 GB GPU memory to run our method.
 We will continue to optimize memory efficiency
+You can also run our code on the Windows system.

 To install the required libraries, simply run the following command:
 ```